plast-lab/doop/README.md

 ### Taint Analysis Using P/Taint

-P/Taint is activated using the `--information-flow` flag, is fully integrated into Doop, and is available for both Soufflé and Logicblox backends.
+P/Taint is activated using the `--information-flow` flag, is fully integrated into Doop, and is available for both Soufflé and LogicBlox backends.
 P/Taint can track taint flow out of the box through Android and Servlet applications.
 Custom platform architectures can be easily integrated into P/Taint by creating new lists of taint sources/sinks and taint transform methods.

 In the case of Android, additional sensitive layout controls can be defined using the `--information-flow-extra-controls` flag.